Multiday tramping guide: English

 The Outdoor Safety Code is a whole of New Zealand approach to outdoor safety.

-The group backing the Outdoor Safety Code includes: Department of Conservation, New Zealand Search and Rescue Council, Mountain Safety Council, Land Search and Rescue, the Police, Tourism New Zealand, ACC, Tourism Industry Association, SPARC, and the Walking Access Commission.
+The group backing the Outdoor Safety Code includes: Department of Conservation, New Zealand Search and Rescue Council, Mountain Safety Council, Land Search and Rescue, the Police, Tourism New Zealand, ACC, Tourism Industry Association, Sport New Zealand, and the Walking Access Commission.

 Other safety codes